kphillips001/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+    A relational database allows us to connect multiple tables to show relations between different collections of data.
+SQL is a language we use to manage the data within the relational database.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+  Tables need a primary key so each row can be uniquely identified.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+  Foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+  A third, intermediary table that connects the two main tables.

 ## Minimum Viable Product